 3. USE MODELS.

 Use samples to bring awareness.
 You probably already provide students with examples of the type of essay you are asking them to write.
 Make sure one of your examples is missing important citations, quotation marks, or a Works Cited page.
 After they read this example, ask students, “What grade do you think this paper is worth?”
-If the example is well-written with the exception of the missing citations, students will probably suggest the paper is worth an A. When you tell them the individual would actually earn an F for omitting citations or a Works Cited page, they should start to realize the implications for inattention.
+If the example is well-written with the exception of the missing citations, students will probably suggest the paper is worth an A. When you tell them the individual would actually earn an F or incomplete for omitting citations or a Works Cited page, they should start to realize the implications for inattention.

 4. HOVER LIKE A BOSS.

 Avoiding plagiarism is hard work.
 Give feedback constantly in different formats.
 While students are in the midst of writing an essay, constantly circulate the room, look over shoulders, conference with them, or stalk their documents on Google Drive.
 While it’s time-consuming in the moment, this diligence saves time in the long run by reducing the number of plagiarism instances you have to address on the final draft and parents or administrators you need to contact.
 Get your hover game on point.